What's in your wallet?

 I looked at the license thrust in my face.
 It was the one from 20 years ago.

-The officer accepted the correct driver’s license and gave me a whopping ticket.
+I gave the officer the license that deceptively depicts me and he accepted it and gave me a whopping ticket.
 But the experience was not a total loss.
 I did finally get to hear those golden words “Why, this isn’t you!”

 Even if they were in response to a driver’s license dated 1996.